Project News

 China Opts Out of Sh380bn Kisumu Railway Deal

-Beijing wants Kenya to conduct a commercial viability study on the entire Mombasa-Kisumu railway.
+Beijing wants Kenya to conduct a viability study on the entire Mombasa-Kisumu railway.

 China’s last-minute refusal to approve a Sh380 billion loan for the Naivasha-Kisumu standard gauge railway, despite all the formalities having been completed, has reignited concerns about the future of Kenya’s single largest infrastructure project.

-Kenya and China Communications Construction Company (CCCC) had last month agreed on construction of the 267-km railway, with only the finer details of the deal set to be finalised on September 4 during President Uhuru Kenyatta’s visit to China.
+Kenya and China Communications Construction Company (CCCC) had last month agreed on the construction of the 267-km railway, with finer details of the deal set to be finalised on September 4 during President Uhuru Kenyatta’s visit to China.
 That did not happen.

 However, sources familiar with the matter said China declined to sign onto the deal after President Kenyatta asked the Asian nation to give half of the Sh380 billion needed for the project as a grant, as opposed to a loan, as a means to tame Kenya’s rising debt.